emma-wilson/emma-wilson.github.io/index.md

 - **I'm a Scientist Programme**, Jun - Aug 2020
   <br>
-  - Participating in 14 live text chats with small groups of pupils aged 9-18, engaging 120 students from 10 schools (33% of pupils were from widening participation schools).
+  - Participated in 14 live text chats with small groups of pupils aged 9-18, engaging 120 students from 10 schools (33% of pupils were from widening participation schools).
   - Voted Scientist of the Week by the students in the Coding Zone.

 ## Blogs